 Admission Process

-- The applicant must have the following items sent to the Enrollment Office:
+- Once the online application is submitted, the applicant must have the following items sent to the Enrollment Office:

 - Official High School Transcripts from every high school attended or General Equivalency Diploma (GED)